When a new kitchen is being kitted out, inevitably spatulas or turners are added - they're pretty invaluable.

 But you won't be the first person to scratch your head and think 'what's a slotted spatula for?' and 'why do I need a slotted AND a solid spatula?'

-They both turn foods, so why do you need a slotted spatula when the solid one will turn all foods?
+They both turn foods, so why do you need a slotted spatula when the solid one will turn all food?

 Bearing in mind that most kitchens have both types of turners, surprisingly few people know why they should have both.
 Either they received both types as a set, or they simply bought them separately in a simple case of 'follow the crowd'.